+ Learn the difference between active and passive investment strategies.

 Part I – Passive or Active investing?

 If an investor believes in the EMH, then passive investing is not only the choice, but the only choice, to make.
-No point in paying managers to beat the market, and no point in wasting time and energy attempting it yourself, as it’s a fool’s errand!
+No point in paying managers to beat the market, and no point in wasting time and energy attempting it yourself, as it’s a fool’s errand.
 Investing in ETF funds, or ETFs directly is the embodiment of passive investing these days.

 Aside: On beating the market.

 Active management (picture investment analysts reading the newspapers, following company announcements, working with computer software–not the people depicted in Wolf of Wall Street) doesn’t have a great track record, but it is the only way to outperform the market.
 (By definition, an index fund’s performance matches the index, or market!)
 And herein lies the dilemma of investing–active management is the only way to beat the market, but active management has a poor record of beating the market.
-Active management is the world of investment strategies (even though passive investing is still a strategy, it’s not very exciting.)
+Active management is the world of investment strategies (even though passive investing is still a strategy, it’s not a very exciting one.)

 Part II – Growth, Value or Income Investing?